 Electrotherapy is the use of medical electrical energy devices to administer treatment.
 Physiotherapist can administer electrotherapy, to provide pain relief and facilitate healing, as an adjunct to our education, exercise prescription and manual approach.
+Electrotherapy has a wealth of scientific, evidence-based research to support its use as an adjunct to improve the outcomes of standard physiotherapy treatment.

 The main methods of electrotherapy used at the Protec Physiotherapy Clinic are as follows: